-On what is International Women’s Day I want to recognise the life and achievements of the not-so-famous Ethel Cox—rather than her namesake, the suffragette Ethel Cox.
+My aim in this piece is to recognise the life and achievements of the not-so-famous Ethel Cox—rather than her namesake, the suffragette Ethel Cox.

-What the lesser known Ethel thought about female suffrage I don’t know, but, as she spent her working life improving the education of thousands of largely working-class girls, I can only imagine she was in favour of it.
+What the lesser known Ethel thought about female suffrage I do not know, but, as she spent her working life improving the education of thousands of largely working-class girls, I can only imagine she was in favour of it.

 Miss Cox was the headmistress of the Barrett Street Trade School, one of the London County Council needle-trade schools which prepared girls for work in the fashion and clothing industries.
 In time the Barrett Street Trade School became what is today the London College of Fashion, part of the University of the Arts London.
 For thirty-five years, from May 1915 until her retirement in December 1950, Ethel Cox led the school through times that saw significant changes to women’s lives and education.

 She had both craft and education in her blood.
 Her mother, Emily Catherwood, was the daughter of a fancy cabinet-maker and a dressmaker.
 Her father, Thomas John Cox, was the son of a watchmaker.
-Thomas was born in Great Suffolk Street, Clerkenwell, which was then the centre of the watchmaking trade and not far from LCF’s Golden Lane site.
+Thomas was born in Great Suffolk Street in Clerkenwell, which was then the centre of the watchmaking trade and not far from London College of Fashion’s Golden Lane site.
 But rather than follow his father into the horological trade, Thomas trained as a teacher at the St John’s Training College in Battersea.

 By 1911 the family had moved south of the river, nearer to Thomas’s work as headmaster of the Cavendish Road Elementary School.
 Their new home at 96 Ritherdon Road near Tooting Bec Common had ten rooms and no doubt provided plenty of work for Matilda Holmes, their domestic servant.
 Ethel and Edith were now both working, Ethel as an English teacher at the Shoreditch Technical Trade School (a needle-trade school) and Edith in an elementary school.

 The Shoreditch Technical Trade School for Girls opened in Pitfield Street in 1906 with classes in dressmaking, embroidery and upholstery.
-Girls attended for two years between the ages of 12 and 14 after completing their elementary education.
+Girls attended for two years between the ages of twelve and fourteen after completing their elementary education.
 As well as technical instruction they received general education—hence Ethel’s role as an English teacher.

 Ethel was obviously doing well, and in May 1915, when aged only twenty-nine, she became the headmistress of the newly opened Barrett Street Trade School.
 The forty girls who were enrolled studied either dressmaking, tailoring or hairdressing.
-These early years must have been difficult: the horrors of the war, Zeppelin raids beginning, and, for Ethel personally, the death of her mother in 1916.
-In February 1918 an Act of Parliament was passed giving the vote to all men, and to women who were over thirty and had £5 of property.
+These early years must have been difficult: the horrors of the war, Zeppelin raids beginning, and for Ethel personally the death of her mother in 1916.
+In February 1918 an Act of Parliament was passed giving the vote to all men, and to women who were over thirty and had five pounds worth property.
 Although Ethel was over thirty, with a senior professional position as a resident in her father’s house, she would have to wait until 1928 to get the vote.

 In the 1930s Thomas, Ethel and Edith moved to a substantial detached house called Redcroft at 3 West Drive, just south of Tooting Bec Common on the Streatham Park Estate.

 Ethel led the Trade School through the Second World War.
 Students were evacuated to Maidenhead, and in December 1844 Barrett Street was hit by a bomb.
 Major changes took place with the passing of the 1944 Education Act: specialist training was only permitted after students had completed their secondary education at age fifteen, and Barrett Street closed the junior school, becoming a technical college.
-There were changes in Ethel’s private life, too, when Thomas died just after the war leaving £3920 2s 7d to his two daughters.
+There were changes in Ethel’s private life, too, when Thomas died just after the war leaving three thousand nine hundred and twenty pounds two shillings and sevenpence to his two daughters.

 Ethel retired at sixty-five in December 1950 and lived until 1979.
 Her albums of cuttings, prospectuses, publicity materials and photographs were donated to the London College of Fashion Archives.